Purpose of Chick

 Not medical or professional advice

 Chick does not replace a doctor, dietitian, nutritionist, personal trainer, therapist, pharmacist, or other qualified professional.
-You should not start, stop, or change medication, treatment, diet plans, exercise plans, or medical care because of Chick.
+You should not start, stop, or change medication, treatment, diet plans, exercise plans, supplements, fasting, or medical care because of Chick.

 If you have symptoms, pain, injury, severe restriction, binge eating, purging, dizziness, fainting, chest pain, pregnancy concerns, diabetes concerns, allergic reactions, or any urgent health issue, seek appropriate professional or emergency help.
 Do not rely on Chick for emergencies.